jeffrosenberg/my-carbon-impact/README.md

 An app to simplify tracking your carbon footprint over time

+## Design decisions and apologies

+This project is meant to be a learning experience for me, more than anything functional.
+Although I've chosen a subject area that interests me and which could have a real use, it will most likely just serve as a platform for me to noodle on occasionally, as well as a template for other projects I might want to start using a similar stack.

+As a result, the design decisions made in this project are based more around the things I'd like to practice than they are around any sort of technical optimization.
+Some of the topics I intend to explore with this project include:

+- NoSQL single-table design
+  - It's highly likely that this schema would be better suited to a standard RDBMS
+- Logging and metrics in AWS
+- Managing deployments with Terraform
+- Working with channels
+  - May be a while before I get to this one

 ## Development notes

 > These are just meant to be notes for myself, since I'm developing this sporadically.